kristinaolsson10/code-pub-react-workshop/README.md

     1. Display for example title, image and a link to open the album in Spotify (album.external_urls.spotify in the json)
     1. Complete the handleAlbumClick function and send it into the AlbumCard and use it in an onClick event
     1. Import `AlbumDetails` in App.js and adapt the render function to display AlbumDetails when an album has been selected

+1. Ideas for continuing on your own
+    1. How could you use this album list to create your own playlist with only the albums that you want?
+    1.

 ## Learn more